 And there you have a sweet little snapshot of God; an action hero so bad-ass, it's no small wonder why 83% of Americans are madly in love with his theater.
-After all, this is The United States of Let's Fuck Shit Up.
+After all, this is The United States of Let's Mess Shit Up.

-The thing is, burning bushes, parting seas and disbursing the plague are so B.C.
+The thing is, burning bushes, parting seas, and disbursing the plague are so B.C.
 Carrying out today's dirty deeds requires a today kind of firepower.
 Lucky for us, we have just the thing; a surrogate whose name also happens to be three letters long beginning with "G" and whose devotion continues on in churches, schools, national parks, naval yards and neighborhoods far and wide.
 We're taking about... cue celestial horns... the almighty GUN.

 For Americans, "Gun" is a proper noun.
 It's about as close to God as it gets.
 AR15s, AK47s, UZIs, M1911s, Model 10s, Wingmasters, Glocks... the list of our favorite firearm friends goes on and on like Lindsay Lohan's rehab.
 Guns sell boatloads of movie tickets, boost CNN's ratings (if that's even possible) and breed the insanity we love to ignore.

 Case in point.
 There once was a dude with gray matter as glorious as his peppery coiffure.
 He imparted mass energy equivalence, the cosmological constant, quantum physics, and lots of other goodies way beyond our pay grade.
-This same dude also offered a byte far more fathomable for us common folk when he said, "Insanity is doing the same thing over and over again and expecting different results."
+He also offered a byte far more fathomable for us common folk when he said, "Insanity is doing the same thing over and over again and expecting different results."